dailikessushi/hello-world/README.md

 # Greetings
 Hi there,

-This is Dai.
+This is Programt.
 I am, if I may say so myself, a PC geek.
 But I am a newbie of Github.

 Best regards,